The Mariner Empire of Nelqora

 There was nothing left of Nelqora but many ruins and a handful of people.
 The Emperor Kjan-Kullarvo had been at the top of the Folvkin Palace to oversee the placement of the final stone.
-He was dead - crushed like the seat of his empire.
+He was dead — crushed like the seat of his empire.
 The Devil Abayin hadn't escaped a grisly fate, either.
 He had begun to believe his cunning lies and, after seeing the might of Nelqora, he fancied that the Heavenly Hosts might be challenged by the High Men of the North.
 He, too, was destroyed with his Emperor at the top of the Folvkin Palace.
 They say that the Arch-devil can never take a fair form ever again.
 He is forever pierced by a million shards of ice and crystal.

 When many sought to escape their desolate island, they found the pass of Koraxkha had closed with ice.
 They were trapped and no one could help them.
 Their eagle eyries had been destroyed, and though the eagles escaped the immediate destruction, they had nothing to eat, for Nelqora was now naught but ice and snow.
 The eagles traveled south over the sea to find food.
 All of them died during the journey but for one, the greatest of their breed, Flaxanavi.
 But he was weak and starved at the end of his travels, and with his dying breaths, he told of the tragedy of Nelqora to the villagers who found him crashed against a tree.

 The empire quickly crumbled without their heartland.
 All that is left of Nelqora are ruins on the southern continents.